(Published on Oct 7, 2011)

 - In 2003, he discovered he had cancerous tumor in his pancreas.
 He would then engage in a long battle with cancer for the next 8 years, till his recent passing.

-Most people who didn’t know Steve would assume he probably had a privileged life, had a silver spoon in his mouth, and had his path to success laid out before him.
+Most people who didn’t know Steve would assume that he probably had a privileged life, had a silver spoon in his mouth, and had his path to success laid out before him.

 While he was not necessarily dealt with the best cards, it didn’t matter a single bit.
-Rather than complain or let himself be paralyzed by the situations, he made the best out of what he was given – then went to create the kind of life he wanted, eventually becoming the CEO of one of the most valued companies in the world, a billionaire many times over, and one of the most respected people in the world today.
+Rather than complain or be paralyzed by the situations, he made the best out of what he was given — and then went on to create the kind of life he wanted, eventually becoming the CEO of one of the most valued companies in the world, a billionaire many times over, and one of the most respected people in the world today.